-To anyone just starting on this journey of adulthood, here’s the financial advice I wish I’d had—or followed—way back when.
+To anyone who just entered the workplace and starting the journey of adulthood, here’s the financial advice I wish I’d known way back then.

 Don’t Spend Half Your Income On Socialising